Mechatronics Interview Questions and Answers

 - Side parallel to force

-Throat of the fillet
+The throat of the fillet

 An automobile vehicle heats up while lying in a parking lot on a sunny day.
 The process can be assumed to be

-What is the Expansion of SCADA, DCS & HMI? | Mechatronics Interview Questions And Answers
+What is the Expansion of SCADA, DCS, and HMI? | Mechatronics Interview Questions and Answers

 SCADA-Supervisory Control And Data Acquisition

 DCS-Distribution Control System and

 HMI-Human Machine Interface

-Method for Testing Light Emitting Diode ( LED )?
+What is the Method for Testing Light Emitting Diode ( LED )?

-What is principal work of “O ring”? | Mechatronics Interview Questions And Answers
+What is the principal work of “O ring”? | Mechatronics Interview Questions And Answers

-What is the Difference Between SCADA and BMS? | Mechatronics Interview Questions And Answers
+What is the Difference Between SCADA and BMS? | Mechatronics Interview Questions and Answers

 SCADA is a control and data acquisition interface software, installed on computers (often PCs) and used with industrial automation controls (PLCs).
-They are generally developed by automation product manufacturers, (Rockwell, Siemens, Invensys, by some independents) (often bought by larger automation industries, look at wonder ware, Citect, In-touch), and sometimes by individuals who like their own interfaces in Visual C, Delphi… Communications are carried out over specialized buses such as Modbus, Profibus, Fieldbus, Industrial Ethernet… and the sensors, drives, motor controllers are designed to exchange with the PLCs over such links.
+They are generally developed by automation product manufacturers, (Rockwell, Siemens, Invensys, by some independents) (often bought by larger automation industries, look at Wonderware, Citect, In-touch), and sometimes by individuals who like their own interfaces in Visual C, Delphi… Communications are carried out over specialized buses such as Modbus, Profibus, Fieldbus, and Industrial Ethernet… and the sensors, drives, and motor controllers are designed to exchange with the PLCs over such links.

-Building Management Systems are a parallel industry; components are different, manufacturers are HVAC and lighting industrials (Carrier, Trane, Honeywell) and standards are different.
-They use different communication protocols (BACNET, EIB, Lon Works) and different standards.
-Generally, industrial standards will use more power, control higher voltages, and use smaller gauge wire than building automation.
+Building Management Systems are a parallel industry; components are different, manufacturers are HVAC and lighting industrials (Carrier, Trane, Honeywell), and standards are different.
+They use different communication protocols (BACnet, EIB, and LonWorks) and different standards.
+Generally, industrial standards will use more power, control higher voltages, and use smaller gauge wires than building automation.

 How to control Temperature (Electronics way)? | Mechatronics Interview Questions And Answers